Home Teaching Service Personal Other Links Index

 Advertising Ethics

-At the 2005 conference of the Ontario Society for the Study of Argumentation, I was fascinated to discover that there are Philosophers who do not believe that advertisements can be arguments.
-In June of 2006, I attended a conference in Amsterdam of the International Society for the Study of Argumentation, where I presented a paper titled "The Ad as Argument" using Michael Gilbert's Multi-Modal Argumentation Model, and a number of other models and theories from the fields of Argumentation and Philosophy to make the argument that an advertisement is indeed an argument, knowing these same Philosophers would be there.
-I regularly use Gilbert's model to examine ads which I consider to be on the edge of unethical; this paper did not deal explicitly with ethics but was an exercise in verifying that an ad can indeed be an argument.
+At a conference of the Ontario Society for the Study of Argumentation, I was fascinated to discover that there are Philosophers who do not believe that advertisements can be arguments.
+I then attended a conference in Amsterdam of the International Society for the Study of Argumentation, where I presented a paper titled "The Ad as Argument" using Michael Gilbert's Multi-Modal Argumentation Model, and a number of other models and theories from the fields of Argumentation and Philosophy to make the argument that an advertisement is indeed an argument, knowing these same Philosophers would be there.
 It was well received and eventually I published it in one of Philosophy's top journals, Argumentation.
+I continue to use Gilbert's model to examine ads which I consider to be on the edge of unethical.

 Other Recent Works